tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 is executed
 2. **block** of code which contains logic to act on the Setup command.

+In this `onSetup` example, commands are sent in parallel to each of the WFOS filter wheels.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onSetup }